These deliciously cozy biscuits nix the gluten and eggs. The best part? They’re a cinch to make and a dream to eat.

 - 1 teaspoon aluminum-free baking powder

 - Preheat oven to 400ºF and line a baking sheet with parchment paper.
-Stir together chia seeds and kefir in a small bowl and set aside to “bloom” chia seeds for 10 minutes.
+Stir together chia seeds and kefir and raw honey in a small bowl and set aside to “bloom” chia seeds for 10 minutes.

 - Combine dry ingredients in a medium mixing bowl.
 Add ghee and use hands or a pastry cutter to mix.
 Mixture should be grainy and coarse.
 Gradually fold in kefir mixture using a spatula until thoroughly combined and moist.
 Transfer mixture to refrigerator for 10 minutes to chill.